| Duration |

 Discover the Hatshepsut Temple, one of Egypt’s most unique monuments.
 Built during the 18th Dynasty (1479–1458 BCE), it was commissioned by Queen Hatshepsut, one of Egypt’s most influential female pharaohs.
 Carved into the cliffs at Deir el-Bahari near Luxor, it served as a mortuary temple and a tribute to Amun-Ra, the sun god.
 Designed by the royal architect Senenmut, this grand temple tells the story of a ruler who redefined power in ancient Egypt.

-Take a break from your family tour and enjoy a traditional Egyptian lunch at a local restaurant.
+Take a break from your family vacation and enjoy a traditional Egyptian lunch at a local restaurant.
 Savor dishes while taking in the bustling atmosphere of the city.

 Next, visit the Colossi of Memnon, two 18 meter tall statues built around 1350 BCE during Pharaoh Amenhotep III's reign.
 Originally standing at the entrance of his mortuary temple, once one of ancient Egypt's largest, these statues remain despite the temple's destruction, impressing visitors with their greatness.